tubbycatgames/CatAndMouseJS/server/README.md

 # Cat And Mouse Server

-Golang server to handle authentication and save management for Cat And Mouse.
+Express/Mongoose server to handle authentication and save management for Cat And Mouse.